 DI Digital’s hybrid summit

-DI (Dansk Industri) was about to host the yearly summit for DI Digital, the community for the IT, telecom, electronics and communications industries.
-DI Digital works to make sure that Denmark becomes the #1 country for the technology industry.
+DI (Dansk Industri) was about to host the yearly summit for DI Digital, the community for the IT, telecom, electronics, and communications industries.
+DI Digital works to make sure that Denmark becomes the #1 country in the technology industry.

-We wanted to let DI Digital keep their physical summit setup.
+We wanted to let DI Digital keep its physical summit setup.
 But we wanted to let everyone interested participate – even with the coronavirus restrictions in place.

-We redesigned Industriens Hus digitally and created a sense of real presence by having a real, green-screened person welcome everyone individually, by live-streaming the talks, and by recreating the whole conference area digitally.
-This way, people could participate from home and experience the whole summit – but without parking and tired legs.
+We redesigned Industriens Hus digitally and created a sense of presence by having a real, green-screened person welcome everyone individually, live-streaming the talks, and digitally recreating the whole conference area.
+This way, people could participate from home and experience the whole summit without parking and tired legs.

 There is a lot of talk about hybrid events today – and DI Digital’s yearly summit is a perfect example of an event that combines physical and digital participation.

-Coronavirus restrictions were a challenge for Ballard, who were about to launch a groundbreaking Greentech solution: a hydrogen-powered fuel cell for ferries and smaller ships that lets them sail with only air and water as the biproducts.
+Coronavirus restrictions were a challenge for Ballard, who was about to launch a groundbreaking Greentech solution: a hydrogen-powered fuel cell for ferries and smaller ships that lets them sail with only air and water as the byproducts.
 Impressive, right?

 Cadpeople and Ballard came together around a digital product launch that reached the eyes and ears of more than 1000 participants worldwide – on the day itself.